-Yellow zebra offers several great tours, but probably the most popular one, once great weather arrives, is the Yellow Zebra Bike tour with coffee stop.
-Doing a bike tour in general is such a perfect way to see the city, to cover lots of sights in a short time.
+Yellow zebra offers several great tours.
+But probably the most popular one, once great weather arrives, is the Yellow Zebra Bike tour with coffee stop.
+Doing a bike tour in general is such a perfect way to see the city.
+You’re able to cover lots of sights in a relatively short time.

-Yellow Zebra offers bike tours between 1 March and 30 November, during the high season every day, the rest of the year, only on Fridays, Saturdays and Sundays.
-The duration of this type of tour is 4 hours, during which there is a short break in a cafe, perfect for relaxing a bit in order to get the power to finish the other half of the tour.
-It is preferable to do it on the first day of any visits, as this can be a great help to be able to orientate later in the city.
+These bike tours are generally between 1 March and 30 November, during the high season.
+Then every day for the rest of the year.
+The duration of this type of tour is around four hours.
+Of course there’s a short break in a cafe, perfect for relaxing a bit in order to find the energy to complete the other half of the tour.
+A good idea is to do a bike tour on the first day of any visits.
+This can be a great help in orientating oneself in the city.

 It is such an enjoyable 16 kilometers long bike ride, mainly in a perfect weather.

 The best way to get to the Yellow Zebra office:

 To take the metro 1 one, and getting off at the Opera metro stop.
 The office is right behind the building (16 Lázár street).

 Useful tips for the Yellow Zebra Bike tour:

 Having really comfortable clothes and sport shoes on.
 Raincoats are provided in the office, if needed.
 Don’t forget to have a bit of breakfast before the tour to have energy for the first part, as well.
 It is a great idea to use sun cream during the summer.
 Also wear a hat to protect the head from too much sunshine.
 Always bring water with you for the tour, and of course, don’t forget your camera.